-The boards are inexpensive, do not offer much thrills, and may utilize substandard parts.
+The boards are inexpensive, do not offer many thrills, and may utilize substandard parts.

-Mini-cruisers, which may be found in this price range, are not recommended, but you may have a look at them if you’re interested.
+Mini-cruisers, which may be found in this price range, is not recommended, but you may have a look at them if you’re interested.
 They are great for youngsters who are starting to skate.

 The models have reasonable bushings, wheels, and trucks.
 It is recommended to have the built-in bearings replaced because they’re not the greatest.

 It’s completely possible to buy whole skateboards with high-quality components in the $125 – $175 price bracket.
 These include fantastic trucks, which have the Gold Standard ABEC rating for bearings, as well as bushings, durable wheels, and gorgeous grip tape.
 Such models are engineered to offer optimum ride quality right out of the package.